Retail investors all want to know. How soon will hedge funds get margin called?

 And lastly . . .

-If you would like to support the blog you can do so on Patreon where you will also be able to access exclusive Frank Nez content.
+If you would like to support the functionality of the blog, you can do so on Patreon where you will also gain access to exclusive Frank Nez content such as my stock and crypto purchases.